Lapin0t/grothendieck-cern/README.md

 earn a living.
 This is actually the main motivation for most scientists, according to the conversations I've had with many of them.
 There's a lot to be said for that too.
-In particular for the young people who are currently embarking on a career in science---those who study science under the assumption that they will find a ready-made job that will provide them with security.
+In particular for the young people who are currently embarking on a career in science—those who study science under the assumption that they will find a ready-made job that will provide them with security.
 I think it's generally well known that this is a great illusion.
-By dint of producing highly qualified people we've really produced too many since the great boom in the production of young scientists---since Sputnik some fifteen years ago---and there's more and more unemployment in scientific careers.
+By dint of producing highly qualified people we've really produced too many since the great boom in the production of young scientists—since Sputnik some fifteen years ago—and there's more and more unemployment in scientific careers.
 The problem is becoming increasingly acute for a growing number of young people, especially young scientists.
 In the USA we must produce something like 1000 or 1500 theses a year in mathematics alone and the number of job openings is about